Lucky-abdo/PortDesk/README.md

 ══════════════════════════════════════════════════
 ```

+**** Make sure** that you are using the main wifi network. guest or data network wont work with wifi mode

 ### 3. Open on any device

 - **WiFi:** Open `http://192.168.1.x:5000` in any browser on any device on the same network